Frequently Asked Questions

 What is the purpose of a lung cancer screening CT?

-Lung cancer screening CT is a way of diagnosing lung cancer.
+Lung cancer screening CT is a tool for demonstrating lung nodules that may represent lung cancer.
 If caught early, lung cancer is more treatable.
 Early detection can improve your chances of living longer.

 Who should get a screening CT?